4 things you should understand about living with kidney disease

-A simple question—“What do you wish others understood about living with kidney disease?”—unleashed a torrent of comments on our Facebook page recently.
-Kidney disease itself is often invisible until the late stages; once it progresses to kidney failure, patients need dialysis or a transplant to live.
+A simple question — "What do you wish others understood about living with kidney disease?" — unleashed a torrent of comments on our Facebook page recently.
+Kidney disease itself is often invisible until the late stages; once it progresses to kidney failure, you will need dialysis or a transplant to live.
 People living with kidney disease and kidney failure tell us they often feel that others do not understand what they are going through, both physically and emotionally.

-Several common themes emerged.
-Here are the four things kidney patients most wish others would understand.
+Several common themes emerged on our Facebook page.
+Here are the four things people living with kidney disease most wish others would understand.

-There’s a special kind of tired that often accompanies kidney disease, and it’s not always predictable.
-“I have my good days and my bad,” notes Emily.
-“Some days I want to sleep and most I'm ready to go.”
+There is a special kind of tired that often accompanies kidney disease, and it is not always predictable.
+"I have my good days and my bad," notes Emily.
+"Some days I want to sleep and most I'm ready to go."
 For many, the fatigue is pervasive.
-“I’m not lazy,” says Linda.
-“My energy level is like someone at the end of a full day of work when I wake up.”
-Valerie writes, “I’m always tired!
-And I think my family and friends get tired of hearing that.”
-Some patients compare it to the flu: “It's like feeling flulike tired all the time and not thinking clearly because you're so tired,” says Lori.
-Emily sums up what patients want: “Most of all, all we want is understanding, patience and acceptance.”
+"I'm not lazy," says Linda.
+"My energy level is like someone at the end of a full day of work when I wake up."
+Valerie writes, "I'm always tired!
+And I think my family and friends get tired of hearing that."
+Some people compare it to the flu: "It's like feeling flu like tired all the time and not thinking clearly because you're so tired," says Lori.
+Emily sums up what people with kidney disease want: "Most of all, all we want is understanding, patience and acceptance."

 2. Looks can be deceiving

-Kidney disease does not have outward physical symptoms, so friends, coworkers and even family members may have a hard time understanding just how poorly patients often feel.
-“Just because I look OK doesn't mean I feel OK,” writes Natalie.
-“Every day I have to get up and try to be normal, try to be a good mom, try to be a good friend, try to be a good employee, try to be a good wife.”
-Mary Ann concurs: “Just because we may look the same, we don't feel the same and cannot function the same the way.”
-Many patients make keeping up with their appearance a priority: “I always try to put on a ‘normal’ and ‘healthy’ appearance when I leave the house,” writes Jill.
-“I hope they understand the strength it takes to do that.”
+Kidney disease does not have outward physical symptoms, so friends, coworkers and even family members may have a hard time understanding just how poorly people with kidney disease often feel.
+"Just because I look OK doesn't mean I feel OK," writes Natalie.
+"Every day I have to get up and try to be normal, try to be a good mom, try to be a good friend, try to be a good employee, try to be a good wife."
+Mary Ann concurs: "Just because we may look the same, we don't feel the same and cannot function the same way."
+Many people living with kidney disease make keeping up with their appearance a priority: "I always try to put on a 'normal' and 'healthy' appearance when I leave the house," writes Jill.
+"I hope they understand the strength it takes to do that."

 3. The pain is real

-The pain that often accompanies kidney disease and dialysis treatments can make it difficult to do many things healthy people take for granted.
-“The pain never stops,” writes Heather Marie.
-“Even picking my kids up to hold them hurts and no one could understand that type of pain.”
-Notes Delores: “Even the smallest simplest things are hard to do, not to mention the pain and fatigue, especially the day after dialysis.
+The pain that often accompanies kidney disease and dialysis treatments can make it difficult to do many things other people take for granted.
+"The pain never stops," writes Heather Marie.
+"Even picking my kids up to hold them hurts and no one could understand that type of pain."
+Delores notes: "Even the smallest simplest things are hard to do, not to mention the pain and fatigue, especially the day after dialysis.
 And dialysis is painful.
-You are not just sitting there for 3-4 hours enjoying yourself with two big needles stuck in your arm.”
-Michelle offers this advice: “Be supportive and know we deal with some type of pain daily, sometimes extreme.”
+You are not just sitting there for three to four hours enjoying yourself with two big needles stuck in your arm."
+Michelle offers this advice: "Be supportive and know we deal with some type of pain daily, sometimes extreme."

 4. There is no cure

-Despite these obstacles, many patients tell us they work hard to maintain a positive outlook and live their lives to the fullest.
-And they want others to avoid experiencing what they are: “A LOT of people with kidney disease don’t even know they have it,” writes Roselie.
-“Get tested!”
+Despite these obstacles, many people with kidney disease tell us they work hard to maintain a positive outlook and live their lives to the fullest.
+And they want others to avoid experiencing what they are.
+"A LOT of people with kidney disease don't even know they have it," writes Roselie.
+"Get tested!"